ssorj/pumpjack/input/implementation-guide.md

 The API should operate in terms of language-native data types whenever possible.
-If a type is not available in the language or its standard library, the implementer should introduce it in either 'proton/core' namespace or the 'proton/amqp' namespace.
+If a type is not available in the language or its standard library, the implementer should introduce it in the 'proton/core' namespace.

-**API data types.** Data types that are featured in elements of the core API should go in the 'proton/core' namespace.

-**Codec data types.** Data types that will find their principle use in low-level codec operations should reside in the 'proton/amqp' namespace.

 ## Namespace 'proton/core'